-This is a HUGE topic and I’m working on a post all about this topic.
+This is a HUGE topic and you can read more about images in this blog post – Are Your Images Legal.
 But here’s the short answer – do not just go to Google, search for pics and reuse them on your blog.
 Unless you know that the image has specific indications that it is open for reuse.
 You can also use one of the many stock photo sites, so you can be sure you are only using photos where the copyright owner has given permission for reuse.

 What about celebrity photos or images on store websites?

 Someone most likely holds the copyright to these images so, unless they’ve been designated for free and open use, you would be in violation of copyright laws if you were to use and post these types of images on your website.
 Yes – tons of people do this and yes – tons of people get away with it, but that doesn’t mean that it’s actually legal.
 And it’s always better to be safe than sorry.

 Do I need to register my business or do anything formal right now?

 If you haven’t yet done anything with regard to “officially” starting your business, this means that you are a sole proprietor.
 Some people think this isn’t as “professional” but it’s a legit business form.
 So if you are just starting out, it’s totally fine to operate as a sole proprietorship unless you feel you need more legal protections.
 At that time you can then form an LLC.
 Learn more about these two important business forms with my Quick Guide to Business Entities.

 I’m a _____ and want to blog about what I do – how do I make sure to do that legally?